Caleb-Braziel/PCB-Design-Portfolio/README.md

 - **GPS Tracker with STM32**
   A multi-sheet embedded system integrating an STM32 microcontroller and GPS module, demonstrating hierarchical schematic organization and mixed-signal design practices.

-- **300W Sine Wave Inverter (EGS002)**
-  A high-power inverter design focused on high-current routing, thermal considerations, and separation of control and power domains.

 ---